Cruising/Navigating the AICW

 All distances along the Atlantic Intracoastal Waterway are given in statute miles unless otherwise noted.
 Statute miles are used in order to conform to the distances shown on the small craft charts typically used along this route.

-DO NOT confuse "Federal Project Depth" with "Controlling Depth" or for that matter with the actual depth of the water that is available at the time you transit any given channel.
+DO NOT confuse "Federal Project Depth" with "Controlling Depth" or for that matter with the actual depth of the water that is available at the time you transit any given area.

-Keep in mind that the Atlantic Intracoastal Waterway south of Miami has only been completed as far as Cross Bank (MM 1152.5); the remainder has been put on hold.
+Keep in mind that the Atlantic Intracoastal Waterway south of Miami has only been completed as far as Cross Bank (MM "1153.4"); the remainder has been put on hold.
 While no work has been performed south of Cross Bank, a channel, marked with standard ICW markings, leads from Cross Bank to Big Pine Key along the northwesterly side of the Florida Keys.
-In the vicinity of Bethel Bank, the route splits; going either north through Florida Bay or south through Hawk Channel to Key West.
+In the vicinity of Bethel Bank, at Moser Channel, the route splits; going either north through Florida Bay and up the west coast of Florida or south to Hawk Channel and then on to Key West.

-At last count (01/01/2016,) a total of 144 bridges cross the Atlantic Intracoastal Waterway between (MM 0.0) in Norfolk, VA and (MM 1089.0) in Miami, FL.
+At last count (12/31/2018), a total of 149 bridges cross the Atlantic Intracoastal Waterway between (MM "0.0") in Norfolk, VA and (MM "1089.0") in Miami, FL.
 Surprisingly, these bridges are almost evenly split between high level fixed bridges and operating bridges.
+The trend however, is an increasing number of fixed bridges and a decreasing number of operating bridges.

-The minimum overhead clearance of fixed bridges over the AICW is 56 feet at the Julia Tuttle Bridge in Miami, (MM 1087.1.)
-This means vessels requiring more than 56’ bound for Miami must leave the Atlantic Intracoastal Waterway at Fort Lauderdale (Port Everglades) (MM 1066.5) and sailing coastwise, re-enter at Miami (Government Cut) at (MM 1089.0.)
+The minimum overhead clearance of fixed bridges over the AICW is 56 feet at the Julia Tuttle Bridge in Miami, (MM "1087.1").
+This means vessels requiring more than 56 feet bound for Miami must leave the Atlantic Intracoastal Waterway at Fort Lauderdale (Port Everglades) (MM "1066.5") and sailing coastwise, re-enter at Miami (Government Cut) at (MM "1089.0").

 All operating bridges on the AICW guard either channel 09 or 13 as their working channels depending on the state they are located in.

-The minimum authorized clearance of overhead cables crossing the AICW is 68 feet at Snows Cut, (MM 295.8,) in Federal Point, NC.
-There is also an overhead cable car found at (MM 356.4) in Myrtle Beach, SC having a least clearance of 67 feet under the low point of travel of the car.
+The minimum authorized clearance of overhead cables crossing the AICW is 68 feet at Snows Cut, (MM "295.8"), in Federal Point, NC.

 Caution - Many of the overhead cables over the waterway carry high voltage, and an extra margin of safety should be allowed when the weather is threatening.

-Great Bridge Lock (MM 11.5) is the only lock on the Intracoastal Waterway between Norfolk and Key West via Albemarle and Chesapeake Canal (Route 1.)
+Great Bridge Lock in Virginia (MM "11.5") is the only lock on the Intracoastal Waterway between Norfolk and Key West using the Albemarle and Chesapeake Canal (Route #1.)
 It is 600 feet long (530 feet usable), 75 feet wide (72 feet usable), 16 feet over the sills, with a lift of 2.7 feet.

 The following pages list the bridges & locks; their schedules, and restrictions along the Atlantic Intracoastal Waterway (AICW) from Norfolk, VA to Miami, FL.